5 reasons you don’t want to miss out on TC Sessions: Space 2020 – TechCrunch

 4. Space expo

 Explore more than 30 early-stage startups pushing the boundaries of space technology in the expo area.
 Check out the competition, start a conversation or kick off a collaboration.
 Hold up, are you a boundary-pushing founder, too?
 Then get yourself a Space Startup Exhibitor Package, showcase your talent and take advantage of two expo-only opportunities.
-See details in reason #5 below!
+See details in reason No. 5 below!

 5. Pitch, pitch, pitch

-- Founders who exhibit in the expo area get 5 minutes to pitch live to attendees tuning in from around the globe.
+- Founders who exhibit in the expo area get five minutes to pitch live to attendees tuning in from around the globe.
 Increase your exposure, spotlight your technology and open the door to opportunities.

 - Looking for ways to improve your pitch?
 On December 16 from 2:30 – 3:30 p.m., Stephan Reckie, Executive Director of GEN Space, will moderate a pitch feedback session for startup founders exhibiting in the expo area.

 - Are you feeling lucky?
 Your promising early-stage space startup might be one of 10 selected for a pitch competition — a joint mission between TechCrunch and Starburst Aerospace — called Pitch Me to the Moon.
-Starburst will choose the competitors, and they will each pitch live to a panel of high-profile judges from across the industry.
+Starburst will choose the competitors, who will each pitch live to a panel of high-profile judges from across the industry.

 Spend two days learning, connecting and engaging with the space startup community.
 Buy your pass and tap into a galaxy of opportunity at TC Sessions: Space 2020.